tth05/morerefinedstorage/README.md

 ### New things in this version
 - Added the Wireless Crafting Grid (refinedstorageaddons isn't needed anymore)
+- Added scrolling support to grid (supports different combinations of Shift and Ctrl
 - Improved shift click crafting code to run about 100 times faster.
 (On a private server, crafting coal blocks took 8 seconds per stack.
 Now it's instant)
 - Improved grid sorting performance
 - Fixed player inventory not updating when a remainder is added to the players inventory